lu-lab/PumpKin/README.md

 # PumpKin: A machine learning package for automatically tracking pharyngeal pumping kinematics in freely moving *C. elegans*

 PumpKin is designed to automatically track the pharyngeal pumping rate in individual freely moving *C. elegans*, but may be adapted to track the motion of structures in other organisms as well!
 This package is built using EZ-FRCNN: a user-friendly implementation of the popular Faster Region-based Convolutional Neural Network (Faster R-CNN) originally developed by [Ren et al](https://ieeexplore.ieee.org/document/7485869).
-To get started, visit [www.ezfrcnn.com](www.ezfrcnn.com) or continue reading below.
+To get started, continue reading below.

 ## Features
 - Jupyter Notebook-based for ease-of-use